Transform (consulting firm)

-Transform - which also includes Transform Aviation LLC and DifEQ Consulting LLP - is a management consulting, technology services and process improvement firm.
-The entities comprising the Transform brand are registered in the state of Georgia.
-Transform currently focuses on two key industries: Aviation and Government.
-Transform's current and former clients include 40+ airlines and aviation organizations, several large US-based health systems, the Department of Defense (through an approved GSA MOBIS Schedule, Contract Award Number GS-10F-0075V), and many of the Fortune 500.
+Transform is an American management consulting, technology services and process improvement firm based in Georgia.
+The entities comprising the Transform brand includes subsidiaries Transform Aviation LLC and DifEQ Consulting LLP.

+Transform focuses on two key industries: Aviation and Government.
+Transform's clients and former clients include 40+ airlines and aviation organizations, several large US-based health systems, the US Department of Defense (through an approved GSA MOBIS Schedule, Contract Award Number GS-10F-0075V), and a number of the Fortune 500 companies.

 History

 Formation

 Transform originated as a partnership between FocusIT Group, a Georgia-based technology consulting firm founded in 2001, and DifEQ Consulting, a Georgia-based process improvement and operations reengineering consulting firm founded in 2004.

 John C. King, a former CIO of Delta Air Lines previously ranked in the Top 100 U.S. Public Company IS Executives in the U.S. by InformationWeek, was CEO of FocusIT Group and a member of DifEQ Consulting's Board of Advisors.
 Christopher G. Burger and Darren R. Heil - the founding Partners of DifEQ Consulting - along with Mr. King, formed Transform in early 2007 with a primary focus on technology integration and process improvement.